|

-This hearty, flavorful chicken and corn chowder soup is cozy and satisfying on a cold night.
-It's rich and creamy but healthier than other chowders — because it's thickened with butternut squash, potatoes, and just a splash of cream.
+Nothing is as cozy and satisfying on a cold night as this chicken corn chowder.
+This recipe is rich and creamy but healthier than other chowders — because it's thickened with butternut squash, potatoes, and just a splash of cream.

-This soup is absolutely bursting with flavor.
-But my favorite thing about it is all of the textures.
-It's a perfect combination of smooth and creamy and crispy crunchy from the corn and some fresh vegetables and herbs that go into the pot at the very end.
+This soup is a perfect combination of smooth and creamy, plus crispy and crunchy from the corn, fresh vegetables, and herbs that go into the pot at the very end.

 Try it tonight!
 I promise you won't be disappointed.